microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/55.teams-link-unfurling/README.md

     ```

 1) If you are using Visual Studio
+   - Launch Visual Studio
-    - Open the solution `samples\csharp_dotnetcore\csharp_dotnetcore.sln`
+   - File -> Open -> Project/Solution
-    - Set the Startup Project to `TeamsLinkUnfurling`
+   - Navigate to `samples/csharp_dotnetcore/55.teams-link-unfurling` folder
-    - The changes specified here will apply to this project
+   - Select `TeamsLinkUnfurling.csproj` file

 1) Run ngrok - point to port 3978